lmnawrocki/lmnawrocki.github.io/lab13/index.md

     }
     else{
       // proceed forward with P control
-      err = (distancefront - stopdist)/10;
+      // this is a P controller on the forward movement of the robot err = (distancefront - stopdist)/10;
       if (err > 65){
         err = 65;